snikket-im/snikket-android/README.md

 XMPP server that does or - even better - run your own XMPP server for you and your friends.
 These XEPs are - as of now:
+* XEP-0065: SOCKS5 Bytestreams - or rather mod_proxy65.
+Will be used to tranfer files if both parties are behind a firewall (NAT).
 * XEP-0138: Stream Compression saves bandwith
 * XEP-0198: Stream Management allows XMPP to surive small network outages and changes of the underlying TCP connection.
 * XEP-0280: Message Carbons which automatically syncs the messages you send to your desktop client and thus allows you to switch seamlessly from your mobile client to your desktop client and back within one conversation.
 * XEP-0237: Roster Versioning mainly to save bandwith on poor mobile connections

+##Contributors
+(In order of appearance))
+* Rene Treffer @rtreffer
+* Andreas Straub @strb

 ##FAQ
 ###General